cliffordEmmanuel/bigspark-take-home/README.md

     "<table-name>":{
-        "schema":"the schema for the dataset is defined here", "load":"specifies the loading strategy, could be either scd, append, truncate_load", "primary_key":"primary key of the dataset, used for the scd implementation", "change_columns":"for specifying the columns from the data set where change will be tracked, for the scd implementation", },
+        "schema":"the schema for the dataset is defined here", "load":"specifies the loading strategy, could be either scd, append, truncate_load", },
 }
 ```